 For Studio K (the webradio of Kanal – Centre Pompidou) the performance was turned into a radio programme consisting of four episodes.
 During one day, in the morning, the afternoon, the evening and at night Rita Hoofwijk walked the streets of Brussels.
 She returned with a notebook and a recorder filled with images to listen to, through a live mix in the studio.

 “For the specific context of the Beyond the Black Box festival, I wanted to make an installation that takes place in a black box and on location at the same time.
 An inspiration for this was a telephone booth with a ‘wind telephone’.
-It is located in Japan and has no other side of the line.
+It is located in Japan and was installed there after the tsunami in 2011.
+The use of this disconnected phone offers a unique way of dealing with grief.
 The spoken words are brought to the absent other through the wind.
-For this installation I wondered what it would be like to be able to listen in on the other side of the line. “
+For this installation I wondered what it would be like to use this telephone, and to listen in on the other side of the line. “

 Domain for Art Criticism

 Hoofwijk describes a world that continues – also without me.
 Her returning ‘without you’ is like a spell that confirms my temporality.
 But while Hoofwijk keeps speaking about where I’m not, I am constantly there.
 Strangely enough, she makes me more present in my absence.

 While I’m hiding in my black box, Hoofwijk meets coincidence.
 She walks into shops, stands in line for a club, takes a picture of a tourist… I am always her secret listener.
 The passers-by she describes become performers in a location performance with / without me.